itfanr/ros2-wiki/Linux-Development-Setup.md

 ##### Official binary packages from RTI

-You can install the packages provided by [RTI](http://www.rti.com/downloads/connext-files.html#DOWNLOAD)  - Get the 14.04 version.
+You can install the Connext 5.2.3 package for Linux provided by RTI from [this link](http://s3.amazonaws.com/RTI/Bundles/5.2.3/Evaluation/rti_connext_dds-5.2.3-eval-x64Linux3gcc4.8.2.run).

 After downloading `chmod +x` on the .run the executable and execute.
 (If you're installing to a system directory use `sudo`.)